The best places to live in Geneva

 The centre of Geneva is beautiful and historic, but it's one of the city's most expensive neighbourhoods.
 Residents here have access to a huge range of restaurants, bars and cafés.
-Properties close to the lake in the Eaux Vives area are particularly popular amongst young professionals and executives with higher disposable incomes.
+Properties close to the lake in the Eaux Vives area are particularly popular among young professionals and executives with higher disposable incomes.

-One of the city's liveliest and most cosmopolitan neighbourhoods with a bohemian atmosphere.
-This is a great neighbourhood for expats as it has a very international feel.
+Pâquis is one of the city's liveliest and most cosmopolitan neighbourhoods and has a lovely bohemian atmosphere.
+It's a great neighbourhood for expats, as it has an international feel.
 There is an eclectic mix of restaurants and entertainment facilities as well.
-Public transport facilities in the area are also an additional bonus.
+Public transport facilities in the area are an additional bonus.

 Family-friendly areas in Geneva

-Despite being located very close to the centre of Geneva, these areas have somewhat of a village feel.
+Despite being located close to the centre of Geneva, these areas have somewhat of a village feel.
 With the great sense of community found here, they are brilliant options for expats looking to raise a family in Geneva.
 Access to good schools is also a drawcard for expats moving to Geneva with kids.

 Despite being located quite a distance from Geneva, residents here are treated to stunning panoramic views of the city.
-Properties are large and the prices reflect this.
+Properties are large, and the prices reflect this.
 It's a good option for expats with families who want their children to have access to open spaces and nature.